City Of Brighton Selects New General Legal Counsel

 Councilmember Jim Bohn said he saw strength in diversity of legal opinion and thought picking the best representation of general council, MTT, and labor would gain more synergy and be more advantageous to the City.

-He made the motion to select Hormier and Foster Swift to represent Brighton moving forward.
+He made the motion to select Homier and Foster Swift to represent Brighton moving forward.
 The motion succeeded 5-2.